maziac/binary-file-viewer/README.md

 In vscode's command palette run: 'Binary File Viewer: Show Help'.
 That will open a help page explaining the concept and the available API.

 There exists also a basic walkthrough.
-You can open it via: 'Get Started: Open Walkthrough...' -> 'Binary File Viewer'.
+You can open it from the command palette via: 'Get Started: Open Walkthrough...' -> 'Binary File Viewer'.
 ## Binary File Viewer

 The 'Binary File Viewer' is a framework that allows you to build your own custom viewers for binary files.